davidhellmann/generator-baukasten/README.md

 ## What's inside?
 A lot! :-)
 ### This three scenarios are covered by the generator:
 - Craft CMS — Up to Date
-- Craft CMS Beta 3 — Not for production
 - WordPress — No up to date but a good startpoint
-- Prototyping (with Twig) — No up to date but a good startpoint

 ### Settings
 You can find this stuff here: `___src/assets/css/_______settings`